emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Necrotic Strike
 Necromancy, Necrotic, Spell\
 1 action\
 You pour down unholy powers into a weapon you are holding.
 Make a Melee Strike.
-On a hit, you can change the damage into necrotic damage.
+On a hit, you can change the damage into Necrotic damage.
 If you do so, you gain a +2 circumstance bonus to the damage.

 ### Necrotic Touch
 Necromancy, Necrotic, Spell\
 1 action\
 You draw the life force out of a target.
 Make a Melee Spell Attack.
-On a hit, the target takes 1d8 + your Spellcasting ability necrotic damage and take a -1 status penalty to Might saving throws and be unable regain hit points.
+On a hit, the target takes 1d8 + your Spellcasting ability Necrotic damage and take a -1 status penalty to Might saving throws and be unable regain hit points.
 Both effects lasts until the end of your next turn.

 ### Parrying Strike
 1 action\